 - Trouble taming Tiny Llama 2:

-reported having issues with the Tiny Llama 2 model, saying itâs generating random stuff and not listening to inputs. - Recommended Models:
+@macauljreported having issues with the Tiny Llama 2 model, saying itâs generating random stuff and not listening to inputs. - Recommended Models:

-to try out the Mixtral 8X7B Instruct v0.1 model by Mistral AI, claiming to have gotten better results from it. - Memory limits for models:
+@kess4747advised@macauljto try out the Mixtral 8X7B Instruct v0.1 model by Mistral AI, claiming to have gotten better results from it. - Memory limits for models:

-responded to by suggesting the Mistral 7B Q4 or Zephyr Beta models, purported to deliver adequate performance within this memory limit. - Deepseek Chat template query:
+@macauljstates they only have 8 or 16 GB of memory to work with, which@fabguyresponded to by suggesting the Mistral 7B Q4 or Zephyr Beta models, purported to deliver adequate performance within this memory limit. - Deepseek Chat template query:

-, the default lm studio preset works fine with these models.
+@nvn.ostoenquired about the recommended template for Deepseek Chat 67B.
+According to@heyitsyorkie, the default lm studio preset works fine with these models.

 Links mentioned: